panCtrlV/bigDataStat-book/chapter5.md

 - Limitations

-  * The "load data at master->send to workers -> collect at master -> send to worker->repeat" workflow is not suitable for interactive data analysis and iterative algorithms.
+  * The "load data at master -> send to workers -> collect at master -> send to worker->repeat" workflow is not suitable for interactive data analysis and iterative algorithms.

 ---